How to Improve Abstract Thinking in Young Children

 Why did they choose that size of a slice?
 Why did they feel hungry?
 Why did they pick pie over any other food choice?
 Asking these “why” questions spark a deeper level of thought that is critical to abstract learning.

-4 Activities to Help Children Develop Abstract Thinking
+5 Activities to Help Children Develop Abstract Thinking Skills

 No matter your role in a child’s life, you can help guide their experiences to develop deeper abstract thoughts.
-Some ways you can boost a kid’s abstract thinking development are:
+Some ways to develop children’s abstract thinking include:

 The most important thing to consider when doing these activities is letting your child naturally discover their abstract thinking competence.
 Do this by revisiting those “why” questions, and comfortably push their thought process toward the answer.
 Here are the above strategies in more detail: